LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Now you do not need to minimize hits to get to the aggregations resulst!
+Now you do not need to minimize hits(line 10) to access aggregations results!
 We will be adding the size parameter to all aggregations requests from this point on.

 ![image](https://user-images.githubusercontent.com/60980933/114758361-1c091580-9d1a-11eb-94df-58afa67e20c4.png)